Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 There’s plenty to enjoy in this bluff-top park any time of day.
 Grab a coffee on Third Street Promenade for an early Palisades Park stroll, when morning dew releases delicate scents from the rose garden.
 Come evening, grab a snack from a local food truck to enjoy appetizers al fresco with a dazzling sunset.

 🛎️ Need a Hotel?
-Directly across Ocean Avenue from Palisades Park, highlights of the Oceana Santa Monica include bright rooms and cocktails served at an outdoor fireplace.
+The Oceana Santa Monica is directly across Ocean Avenue from Palisades Park, and its highlights include bright rooms and cocktails served at an outdoor fireplace.

 DOG PPL